 Related Articles

-According to Ghana News Agency, the group described the decision as…
+According to Ghana News Agency, the event took place at the forecourt of…